H

 Nutrition Priorities

-• Adequate protein: 0.7-1g per pound of body weight to maintain muscle mass and metabolic health
+• Adequate protein: 0.7-1g per pound of body weight to maintain muscle mass

 • Blood sugar balance: Pair carbs with protein/fat, prioritize whole foods, limit processed sugars